Glaucoma

 Common types of glaucoma

-Open angle (also called chronic open angle or primary open angle) is the most common type of glaucoma.
-Left untreated, this may result in permanent damage of the optic nerve and retina.
-Eye drops are generally prescribed to lower the eye pressure.
+Open-angle glaucoma, also called chronic open-angle or primary open-angle glaucoma, is the most common type of glaucoma.
+Left untreated, this may result in permanent damage to the optic nerve and retina.
+Eye drops are generally prescribed to lower eye pressure.
 In some cases, surgery is performed if the eye pressure cannot be adequately controlled with medical therapy.

 Only about 10% of the population with glaucoma has this type.
-Acute angle closure occurs because of an abnormality of the structures in the front of the eye.
+Acute angle-closure glaucoma occurs because of an abnormality of the structures in the front of the eye.
 In most of these cases, the space between the iris and cornea is too narrow for the aqueous to pass through adequately.
-In the worst case scenario the flow of aqueous becomes completely blocked, the IOP rises sharply, causing a sudden angle closure attack.
+In the worst-case scenario, the flow of aqueous becomes completely blocked and the IOP rises sharply, causing a sudden angle-closure attack.

-While patients with open angle glaucoma don’t typically have symptoms, those with angle closure glaucoma may experience severe eye pain accompanied by nausea, blurred vision, rainbows around lights, and a red eye.
+While patients with open-angle glaucoma don’t typically have symptoms, those with angle-closure glaucoma may experience severe eye pain accompanied by nausea, blurred vision, rainbows around lights and a red eye.
 This problem is an emergency and should be treated by an ophthalmologist immediately.
-If left untreated, severe and permanent loss of vision will occur in a matter of days.
+If left untreated, severe and permanent loss of vision can occur within a matter of days.

 Signs and Symptoms

 Glaucoma is an insidious disease because it rarely causes symptoms.
 Detection and prevention are only possible with routine eye examinations.
-However, certain types, such as angle closure and congenital, do cause symptoms.
-Angle Closure (emergency) symptoms are as follows:-
+However, certain types, such as angle-closure and congenital glaucoma, do cause symptoms.
+Angle-closure glaucoma is an emergency, and symptoms may include:

 Detection and Diagnosis

-Because glaucoma does not cause symptoms in most cases, those who are 40 or older should have an eye examination including a measurement of the intraocular pressure about every two years.
+Because glaucoma does not cause symptoms in most cases, those who are 40 or older should have an eye examination, including a measurement of intraocular pressure, about every two years.
 Those who are glaucoma suspects may need additional testing.

 The glaucoma evaluation has several components.
-In addition to measuring the intraocular pressure, your optometrist or eye doctor will also evaluate the health of the optic nerve at the back of your eye.
-They will test the peripheral vision, and examine the structures in the front of the eye with a special lens before making a diagnosis.
+In addition to measuring intraocular pressure, your optometrist or eye doctor will also evaluate the health of the optic nerve at the back of your eye.
+They will test your peripheral vision and examine the structures in the front of the eye with a special lens before making a diagnosis.

 The progression of glaucoma is monitored by your optometrist by giving you a visual field test.
-This test maps the peripheral vision, allowing the optometrist or doctor to determine the extent of vision loss from glaucoma and a measure of the effectiveness of the treatment.
-These Visual Field tests are carried out periodically to verify that the eye pressure is being adequately controlled.
-A typical Field Test takes about 5 mins per eye.
+This test maps your peripheral vision, allowing the optometrist or doctor to determine the extent of vision loss from glaucoma and measure the effectiveness of the treatment.
+These visual field tests are carried out periodically to verify that eye pressure is being adequately controlled.
+A typical field test takes about 5 minutes per eye.

-Most patients with glaucoma require only medication (drops) to control their eye pressure.
-Sometimes several medications are combined to give the best reduction in pressure.
+Most patients with glaucoma require only medication, usually eye drops, to control their eye pressure.
+Sometimes several medications are combined to achieve the best reduction in pressure.

-Surgery is indicated when medical treatment (drops) fails to lower the pressure satisfactorily.
-They are a few types of procedures, some involving laser that can be done in rooms under a local anaesthetic.
+Surgery is indicated when medical treatment does not lower the pressure satisfactorily.
+There are a few types of procedures, some involving laser, that can be performed under local anaesthetic.

 Can’t find what you’re looking for?
 Ask our Eye Care Experts!